A Company of Knights are sent by the Frozen Seer into the Boreal Valley, an unfamiliar realm to the North.

 “It was Wella Gall,” the wounded knight proclaims, “she says she will destroy us all… But why did she spare me?”

-“She wants us to know,” The Cosmic Knight spits.
+“She wants us to know,” The Cosmic Knight looks up at the sky.

 THE BARBED COURT

-As each member of the company cuts their hand, the Mock Knight looks down at its padded mitts.
-It slowly steps away; the clockwork ticking within it begins to hasten.
+As each of them cuts their hand, the Mock Knight looks down at its padded mitts.
+It slowly steps away.
+The clockwork ticking within it begins to hasten.

 A mechanical lift brings the Company to the top of the Celestial Tower, where strange machinery made of metal and mirrors casts light onto flat discs of glass, leaving impressions of the stars.